gryslik/ml-musings/Jekyll_Blog/_posts/2022-05-20-lunar-lander2.markdown

 Let's dive into how the learning agent was created
 <h3>Creating the learning agent</h3>
+Our agent is responsible for fine tuning the model used to fly the lander, below are the parts of the agent we had to define before the training process could start.

 <h4>Hyper Parameters</h4>
-Our agent is responsible for learning and creating models that fly the lander.
-Hyper parameters are parameters that control the learning process rather than the performance of the actual models themselves.
+Hyper parameters are parameters that control the learning process rather than the performance of the model itself.
-The following hyperparameters must be decided when creating our learning agent:
+The following hyper parameters must be decided when creating our learning agent:

 * Learning rate (from 0-1): This determines how quickly the agent will pick up new values
-* Discount factor/gamma (0-1): How much weight is given to future rewards in the value function
+* Gamma a.k.a Discount factor (0-1): How much weight is given to the reward of future actions when calculating the value of a certain action
-* Epsilon decay, initial, and minimum: Epsilon is the probability that we choose a random action instead of a greedy (what our agent thinks is optimal) action.
-Epsilon decay is the value by which epsilon decreases each episode.
+* Epsilon decay, initial, and minimum: Epsilon is the probability that we choose a random action for the current frame instead of a optimal action.
+Epsilon decay is the value by which epsilon decreases each frame.
-* Memory store: How large of a memory store we want to keep
+* Memory store: How large of a memory store we want to keep.
+In our agents memory, we store a state, action, reward for the state+action, the resulting state, and whether this action ended the episode.

-Through researching how other people have solved this environment the following hyperparameters were discovered to be optimal:
+Through researching how other people have solved this environment the following hyper parameters were discovered to be optimal:
 ```python
 class DQN:
     def __init__(self, env):